ebarraca/MongoScraper/README.md

 morgan
 request

-Type npm install in the command line to install all the dependcies located within package.json
+Type npm install in the command line to install all the dependencies located within package.json